alejandrohdezma/alejandrohdezma/modules/site/src/docs/blog/updating-multiple-repositories-with-scala-steward-and-github-actions.md

 caption-link = "https://giphy.com/gifs/bill-murray-groundhog-day-well-its-again-3o7WIQ4FARJdpmUni8"
 }

 And now let's go for the implementation.
 It will consist of a single step that will do the following:

 -   Search for the `main` branch SHA.
 -   Search for the `develop` branch SHA.
 -   If the SHAs do not match, it will create a PR from `develop` to `main`.
--   If the SHA's match, it will report that there are no updates.
+-   If the SHAs match, it will report that there are no updates.

 ``` yaml
 - name: Create Pull Request